12 balls puzzle: You have 12 balls identical in looks with one fake

-That makes good sense, and you make a firm decision—you would keep aside 3 suspect balls.
+That makes good sense, and you make a firm decision—you will keep aside 3 suspect balls.

-Which ones to be kept aside?
-Would you keep aside 3 L balls (or 3 R balls) all of same nature?
+Which ones to keep aside?
+Will you keep aside 3 L balls (or 3 R balls) of the same nature?

 Being already experienced in finding the answer in 3rd weighing with 1 L ball and 2 R balls turning out to be finally suspect (in third weighing scheme for result 3.1.1), you take the next decision with confidence,

-You would keep aside 1 L ball and 2 R balls.
+You will keep aside 1 L ball and 2 R balls.

-3 L balls and 2 R balls would be left.
+3 L balls and 2 R balls will be left.

-This would further simplify last weighing worst possible outcome because, you may still have 5 suspect balls, but these would have a more balanced combination of nature balls—3 L balls and 2 R balls (instead of 4 L balls and 1 R ball that would have more complex worst outcome.
+This will further simplify the worst outcome of last weigh, because, you may still have 5 suspect balls, but these will have a more balanced combination of nature of balls—3 L balls and 2 R balls (not 4 L balls and 1 R ball).

 Drawn from experience, we have found the truth to be,

-If you can increase the symmetry in a problem by an action, that action would be your most promising action for solving the problem.
+If you can increase the symmetry in a problem by an action, that action will be your most promising action for solving the problem.

-Note: In solving a hard puzzle and many difficult math problems this abstract technique has been used resulting in assured quick solution.
+Note: In solving a hard puzzle and many difficult math problems this abstract technique is used resulting in assured quick solution.

-Okay, coming back to track with our puzzle, after taking the decision about mix of balls to be left aside, you have 3 L balls and 2 R balls.
+Okay, coming back to track with our puzzle, after deciding about mix of balls to be left aside, you have 3 L balls and 2 R balls.

-Think for a moment that if you simply weigh 3 L in left pan with 2 R plus 1 good in right pan, the worst outcome would still be these 5 suspect balls remaining suspect.
+Think for a moment that if you simply weigh 3 L in left pan with 2 R plus 1 good ball in right pan, the worst outcome will still be these 5 suspect balls remaining suspect.
 No progress at all.

 How to improve this situation then?